bazorbital/sb/smooth-booking/README.md

 - Run unit tests with `composer test` (PHPUnit bootstrap in `tests/bootstrap.php`).
 - REST controllers reside in `src/Rest/` and register routes on `rest_api_init`.
 - Admin calendar data is exposed via the `window.SmoothBookingCalendarData` global before `admin-calendar.js` runs to prevent WordPress localisation helpers from overwriting the schedule payload that feeds the EventCalendar grid.
-- Select2 assets are registered through `SmoothBooking\Infrastructure\Assets\Select2AssetRegistrar`, which aliases WordPress' bundled SelectWoo library to guarantee the enhanced multi-select UI without shipping duplicate vendor scripts.
+- Select2 assets for calendar filters are pulled from the CDN and hydrated on load, while falling back to native multi-selects when the dependency is unavailable.
 - Calendar aggregation, SelectWoo asset registration, and booking repository operations log to the WordPress debug log when the General → Debug logging option is enabled.
 Toggle the setting off for production.

 ## Hooks